 |Bella Rodova, born in 1933 in Minsk, Belorussia (USSR).
 Perished on 30 January 1942 in the Berezino Ghetto, Belorussia.|

 In Washington, D.C., President Roosevelt's cabinet holds a meeting about the internal security of the West Coast.
 The Hawaiian Commander, General Emmons, recommends deporting as many Japanese aliens and civilians from the islands as possible, but not before about 20,000 Caucasian women and children had been evacuated.
 Emmons is worried about the continuing Japanese presence but states that:

-if an assault were made on Oahu before transfer of sufficient number of Nipponese, we have ready plans to immobilize the Japanese.However, Emmons does clarify that all Japanese that are considered threats based on real evidence already have been detained.
+if an assault were made on Oahu before transfer of sufficient number of Nipponese, we have ready plans to immobilize the Japanese.However, Emmons does clarify that all Japanese considered threats based on real evidence are already being detained.
 The War Department orders Emmons to suspend the use of Japanese civilians by the Army, but he protests that these workers are absolutely necessary.
 The War Department then cancels the order.
 Evacuation of all Japanese from Hawaii, however, remains official policy.
 They total about 100,000 people.

 |The 30 January 1942 edition of The Palm Beach Post announces the opening of Ray's.|

 The authorities on the West Coast continue to tighten restrictions on people classified as aliens of hostile foreign powers.
 Professional and business licenses of about 5000 people are revoked.
 While the individuals affected are mostly Japanese, there are fairly robust German presences in certain spots.
 These include San Francisco, the location of a German consulate, and Los Angeles, where certain German sympathizers maintained a compound (Murphy's Ranch) until it was shut down immediately after Pearl Harbor.